 Office Hours Location: Arts and Letters 213

 This course offers a practical and theoretical introduction to the new creative and interpretive possibilities opened up by digital forms of literature.
 Reading novels, graphic novels, short stories, videogames, and media theory by writers such as Jennifer Egan, Dash Shaw, Jorge Luis Borges, Davey Wreden, and Marshall McLuhan, we will ask what is at stake in the shift from print to digital forms.
-Engaging with digital archives and computational techniques in literary analysis, we will ask what new insights we can gain into literature once it is digitized.
+Engaging with digital libraries and computational techniques in literary analysis, we will ask what new insights we can gain into literature once it is digitized.
 Is the digital age making literature more accessible, more inclusive, and more interactive?
 Or will the digital age, with its many multimedia distractions, make literature obsolete?
-We will seek answers to these questions not only by analyzing existing literary objects, but also by making digital literary objects of our own, using platforms and languages such as Twine, R, HTML, CSS, and XML.
+We will seek answers to these questions not only by analyzing existing literary objects, but also by making literary objects of our own, using platforms and languages such as Twine, HTML, and CSS.